Landstuhl Regional Medical Center team exchanges knowledge with Lithuanian military on casualty evacuation care

 |0

-This work, Landstuhl Regional Medical Center team exchanges knowledge with Lithuanian military on casualty evacuation care, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Landstuhl Regional Medical Center team exchanges knowledge with Lithuanian military on casualty evacuation care, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Landstuhl Regional Medical Center team exchanges knowledge with Lithuanian military on casualty evacuation care